Mjz86/String/rope_paper.md

   // avoided due to potential fragmentation. size_t length;
   size_t elem_count;
-  size_t tree_hight; // Helps in the concatenation algorithm to identify the
+  size_t tree_height; // Helps in the concatenation algorithm to identify the
                      // tree depth at which concatenation should occur. allocator node_alloc;
   bool is_threaded;